 We have lots of growing left to do in 2012.
 To do it with the resources we have will require doubling-down on what has been working with regards to on-boarding, both from a product and team perspective.

 From the team side, this means getting new folks up to speed faster.
 In my own world of support, that means abandoning the ‘they will figure it out’ attitude I have had for far too long, and start really investing my time in the success of new folks.
 Spending real time walking Nadav through support issues, and encouraging him to help create static resources for future support team members will pay huge dividends down the road.

 Script (your customer's) first 5 minutes like it's the invasion of Normandy.

 And that’s what we intend to do.
 This will be a coordinated attack from a bunch of angles: experiments with new message types, increased on-boarding process upfront, and some hypothesis on why customers buy.
 Some, like new steps in the on-boarding process, are a major departure from our old “Get them into the app and get out of their way” approach.
 Maybe it will work, maybe it won’t.
 The key is, again, to find ways to automate the unproductive parts of our time away, AND give users and customers an even better experience.
 If we can do both, good things are coming in late 2012 and beyond.

 P.S.
-Every week, I send out a short newsletter with links to my favorite articles from the week.
+Every week, I send out a short newsletter with links to my favorite articles.
 When I write a new essay, that will be included as well.
-Interest piqued?
 Sign up to get your copy.